 Late last week, Wikileaks revealed the previously-unknown locations of Amazon Web Services’ data centres around the world.

-Wikileaks is, by its very nature, dedicated to uncovering and publishing secret information, and to many onlookers
+Wikileaks is, by its very nature, dedicated to uncovering and publishing secret information, and to many onlookers, this investigation will rank quite low in its list of shocking revelations.

 But some of the details of the leak say some very interesting things about Amazon, and just how big business securing data is.
 The Wikileaks investigation states that though the location of some Amazon data centres are publicly known, this is a rarity.